 Getting your eyes checked can help you be the vision of health.

 You may think you need an eye exam only when it’s time to update your eyewear prescription.
 But the truth is, eye exams are about a lot more than seeing whether you need a new pair of glasses or contacts.
 Comprehensive eye exams play an important role in your overall wellness, and you should get one every year for optimal vision health.
-Besides measuring your vision, regular eye exams can help identify early signs of certain chronic health conditions, including high blood pressure, diabetes, heart disease and high cholesterol.1
+Besides measuring your vision, regular eye exams can help identify early signs of certain chronic health conditions, including high blood pressure, diabetes and heart disease.1

 So even if you don’t need vision correction, it’s important to take charge of your eye care.
 When you get your eyes checked every year, you’re helping your eyes—and possibly your whole body—stay well.